isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Be careful not to become dependent on over-elaborate or over-specialized tool chains.
+Be careful not to become dependent on over-elaborate or over-specialized toolchains.
 Those can make your otherwise portable code non-portable.